iranzo/url_recorder/PRIVACY.md

 ## 6. Contact

-If you have any questions, feel free to contact us at: [your email address].
+If you have any questions, feel free to contact by raising an issue.